ViGrey/calendar_dot_exe/README.md

 ------

 ## **CALENDAR SYSTEMS**

 Each calendar system in this project assumes a 7 day week and extend backwards in time to well before these calendar systems existed.
 It is known that the Romans used an 8 day week, but that is not in the scope of this project.

+The Parker A, Parker B, and Parker C calendar systems are the calendar systems described by Matt Parker (Stand-up Maths) in the following YouTube video and are "hidden" behind the Konami Code (Up Up Down Down Left Right Left Right B A) on the title screen: https://www.youtube.com/watch?v=qkt_wmRKYNQ

 ### Julian Calendar Rules:

 * If the era is AD
-  * Years that are multiples of 4 are leap years (e.g. 8 AD, 1900 AD, 2020 AD)
+  * Years that are multiples of 4 are leap years (e.g. AD 8, AD 1900, AD 2020)
+  * All other years are not leap years
 * If the era is BC
-  * Years that are 1 more than a multiple of 4 are leap years (e.g. BC 9, BC 21, BC 33)
+  * Years that are 1 more than a multiple of 4 are leap years (e.g. 9 BC, 21 BC, 33 BC)
+  * All other years are not leap years

 ### Gregorian Calendar Rules:

 * If the era is AD
-  * Years that are multiples of 100 are not leap years (e.g. 100 AD, 600 AD, 2200 AD)
+  * Years that are multiples of 4 are leap years (e.g. AD 8, AD 1584, AD 2020)
+    * **UNLESS** the year is a multiple of 100 (e.g. AD 100, AD 600, AD 2200)
-    * **UNLESS** the year is a multiple of 400 (e.g. 400 AD, 1600 AD, 2000 AD)
+      * **UNLESS** the year is a multiple of 400 (e.g. AD 400, AD 1600, AD 2000)
-  * All other years that are multiples of 4 are leap years (e.g. 8 AD, 1584 AD, 2020 AD)
+  * All other years are not leap years
 * If the era is BC
-  * Years that are 1 more than a multiple of 100 are not leap years (e.g. BC 101, BC 601, BC 2201)
+  * Years that are 1 more than a multiple of 4 are leap years (e.g. 9 BC, 21 BC, 33 BC)
+    * **UNLESS** the year is 1 more than a multiple of 100 (e.g. 101 BC, 601 BC, 2201 BC)
-    * **UNLESS** the year is 1 more than a multiple of 400 (e.g. BC 1, BC 401, BC 2001)
+      * **UNLESS** the year is 1 more than a multiple of 400 (e.g. 1 BC, 401 BC, 2001 BC)
-  * All other years that are 1 more than a multiple of 4 are leap years (e.g. BC 9, BC 21, BC 33)
+  * All other years are not leap years

 ### Roman Calendar Rules: